High Intensity Exercise for Cerebral Palsy

 The trial information does not specify whether participants need to stop taking their current medications.

-Is high-intensity exercise safe for people with cerebral palsy?
+What prior data suggests that this high-intensity exercise program is safe for children with cerebral palsy?

 This trial is for children aged 6-17 with cerebral palsy who can use their arms and have a Gross Motor Function Classification of I-III.
 They need medical clearance for high-intensity exercise, Wi-Fi at home, and caregiver support.
 It's not for those already very active, with severe motor function impairment (Level IV-V), complete blindness or deafness, contraindications to exercise testing, pregnancy, or without recent physician visit.